w3c/wai-media-guide/transcripts.md

 ### Transcript File Format

 Most transcripts on the web are provided in HTML.
 There is not a set design for transcripts.
-You can choose how to present them based on your content.
+You can choose how to design the transcript based on your content.

 A transcript of a podcast can be simple text paragraphs with the speakers identified.